arashnm80/arashnm80.github.io/handbook/seven.md

 ---
-title: Strategy
+title: Seven
 ---

-The plan is to start from almost hell and try to ascend
+The plan is to start from almost hell and try to ascend to heaven.

 ### Chapter 1: Free Fridays
 I am at the very first step.
 I have some resources like a little knowledge and money so I'm not starting from zero and I've experienced many ups and downs but there's a very very long path ahead.